hetalang/hetalang.github.io/CONTRIBUTING.md

 ## Tools and applications

-List of supporting tools can be found on [implemented](implemented) page.
+List of supporting tools can be found on [ecosystem](ecosystem) page.

 - Use **Issues** and **Pull requests** in the particular repository.
 - Let us know if the Heta project helps you to develop model or tool.